 Protect your Ferrets from Frostbite and Hypothermia

 Ferrets are fur-bearing mammals.
-Ferrets can handle the cooler temperatures than warm weather.
-Evens so if your ferret is usually housed indoors, their undercoats will be thinner in Winter, than those of ferrets that live outdoors.
+Ferrets can handle cooler temperatures better than warm weather.
+Even so if your ferret is usually housed indoors, their undercoats will be thinner in Winter, than those of ferrets that live outdoors all year round.

-Although your pet ferrets may be fun to watch play in the snow, they must be protected from over exposure to the cold, which can result in “hypothermia.”
+Although your pet ferrets have fun playing in the snow, they must be protected from over exposure to the cold which can result in “hypothermia.”

 What is hypothermia?

 Hypothermia is abnormally low body temperature.
 It occurs when your ferret rapidly loses body temperature due to the sudden and extreme cold.

 Signs of hypothermia:

 “Frostbite” is caused by injury to the skin due to cold temperatures.
 As frostbitten tissues thaw, they may become red and very painful due to inflammation.

 In animals changes due to frostbite can take days to appear, especially if the affected area is small or on non-weight bearing areas, such as the tip of the tail or ears.